-To tackle climate change, the UK has a legal commitment to be completely carbon free by 2050.
-That means the gas, oil and coal currently used to heat our buildings must be replaced with low carbon fuels or technologies.
-There are approximately 40 million buildings to de-carbonize.
-The government's Ten Point Plan for a Green Industrial Revolution has pledged to implement the Future Home Standard in the shortest possible timeline, extend the Green Homes Grant for another year and aims to set out the Heat and Buildings Strategy in 2021.
+To tackle climate change, the UK has a legal commitment to be completely carbon-free by 2050.
+That means the gas, oil and coal currently used to heat our buildings must be replaced with low-carbon fuels or technologies.
+There are approximately 40 million buildings to decarbonise.
+According to the government's Heat and Buildings Strategy there are over 140,000 plumbers and H&V engineers in the UK.
+Many of these will require upskilling and training in low-carbon technologies.
 Financially, the transition will be supported largely by private investment, not public funds.

-Currently, the industry does not hold the knowledge or skills for a neat transition to a low carbon economy.
-Supported by industry, CIPHE has developed a low carbon training course, it is hoped that government will endorse this training provision.
+The main challenges include infrastructure, manufacturing capacity and the fact that industry does not hold the knowledge or skills for a neat transition to a low-carbon economy.
+Much needs to be done to implement change.